Stacked glass payment cards with a euro symbol, Eiffel Tower silhouette, and French tricolor

 Crypto Card Regulation in France

-France was the first EU country to create a comprehensive crypto regulatory framework.
+France was the first EU country to create a dedicated crypto regulatory framework.
 The Loi PACTE (Plan d'Action pour la Croissance et la Transformation des Entreprises), enacted May 22, 2019, established the PSAN (Prestataire de Services sur Actifs Numeriques) registration system.
 Since January 1, 2024, mandatory PSAN registration (enregistrement renforce) requires enhanced compliance with AML, cybersecurity, and governance standards, going beyond the original voluntary framework.

 The AMF (Autorite des Marches Financiers) maintains the PSAN register and an active blacklist of unauthorized providers.
 The ACPR (Autorite de Controle Prudentiel et de Resolution, the banking regulator under the Banque de France) co-supervises alongside the AMF.
 Together, they have published joint guidance on crypto advertising (requiring balanced risk warnings), influencer marketing (the Loi du 9 juin 2023 specifically targets crypto promotion by influencers), and consumer protection.

 Under MiCA (applicable from December 30, 2024 for CASP provisions), France's PSAN framework transitions to EU-wide CASP licensing.
 Ordinance 2024-936 (October 15, 2024) and Decree 2025-169 (February 21, 2025) adapted French law for MiCA.
-Existing PSAN-registered entities have an 18-month transition period, ending July 1, 2026.
+Existing PSAN-registered entities have an 18-month transition period ending July 1, 2026.

 The AMF is accepting CASP authorization applications, with review taking up to 4 months once complete files are submitted.
 DASPs unable to achieve MiCA compliance by July 1, 2026 must begin orderly wind-down by March 30, 2026.
 France's early PSAN framework means its crypto firms are well-positioned for MiCA compliance.